akmur/scss-structure/04-components/README.md

 ## Components

-These are specific UI components made up of small elements, like breadcrumbs, button grouos, cards, headers, footers, etc. This is where majority of our work takes place.
 UI components are composed of elements.
+This means these components made up of elements.
+An example of a component is a group of buttons, a form, a header.
+This is where majority of our work takes place.